ZhaCong2017/LinkedList/README.md

 # LinkedList
-User struct to realize LinkedList
+Use struct to realize LinkedList use vs2013